 “It’s how to be courageous and competent in every endeavor,” said Clark.

 The program assists with developing writing and reading skills and gives members the opportunity to attend field trips to such places as professional ball games and local museums.

-Clark believes in following ones dreams and implores the youth to not miss opportunities.
+Clark believes in following one’s dreams and implores the youth not to miss opportunities.
 “If it’s a dream, pursue it,” he stated.
 “Pursue it yourself because others won’t.”

 Clark started writing and performing spoken word presentations as a catharsis to deal with the emotional upheaval of his son’s death.
 He described “Poetically Correct” as a collection of poems that provides “inspirational and conscious awareness.”

 “It is conscious poetry that inspires others to take action,” Clark explained.

 His book “365 Days of S.W.E.T.” is an extension of his self-development program and is a compilation of daily inspirational thoughts and advice for an entire year.

 Don’t miss a chance to be encouraged and inspired by Clark’s words of wisdom.
 The book signing will begin at 1 p.m.

 S.W.E.T.
 4 Life mentoring sessions take place every last Thursday of the month at St. Petersburg College, Gibbs Campus, in their community room from 5:30-7 p.m., and every first Tuesday of the month at the Enoch Davis Center from 5:30-7 p.m. also.